LifeWay/CloudGenesis/README.md

 NOTE - you can skip Step 5 if launching this more than once and have a "master" Deployer deploy the roles for "secondary" deployers rather than using a Stack Set:

-5. Deploy a StackSet for the master / admin GitDeploy stack.
+5. Deploy a StackSet for the master / admin CF GitOps stack.
 Use the `cf-role-master.stackset.yaml` template on your master / governance account.
 You can do this all in one account, but best practice would be to isolate it and ensure strong governance around the controller account.

     StackSet:
     * `Name`: Pick a name that makes sense to you.